Skip to navigation

-Rose and I tackled the area around Rantepao as a team, by taking public transport to interesting spots, and then exploring by foot.
-Despite the smoke hanging round the mountains from the forest fires in western Sulawesi, we spent two days wandering around various areas, marvelling at the houses (which, after two days, became more familiar than interesting, but are still fascinating) and checking out the tourist-friendly sights and smells around.
+Rose and I tackled the area around Rantepao as a team, by taking public transport to interesting spots and then exploring by foot.
+Despite the smoke hanging round the mountains from the forest fires in western Sulawesi, we spent two days wandering around a number of different areas, marvelling at the houses (which, after two days, became more familiar than interesting, but were still fascinating) and checking out the area's tourist-friendly sights and smells.

 Lemo

-A classic cliff-grave and tau-tau site, there are balconies cut into the cliff-side where dozens of tau-tau figures stand, their arms outstretched in front of them as if in supplication.
-Yes, there were plenty of tourist shops selling all sorts of toys and trinkets, and yes, the huts tucked away round the corner where the tau-tau were actually carved were little more than money-spinners, but the atmosphere of the place was pretty impressive: those tau-tau are disturbing whatever the environment.
+Lemo is a classic cliff-grave and tau-tau site.
+There are balconies cut into the cliff-side where dozens of tau-tau figures stand, their arms outstretched in front of them as if in supplication.
+OK, there are plenty of tourist shops selling all sorts of toys and trinkets, and yes, the huts tucked away round the corner where the tau-tau are carved are little more than money-spinners, but the atmosphere of the place is pretty impressive; those tau-tau are disturbing whatever the environment.

 Tilanga

-Apparently a waterhole, but too dried up to be of interest at this time of the year.
+Tilanga is apparently a waterhole, but it's too dried up to be of interest at this time of the year.
 However, I mention it not because of the sodden turf that bore as much resemblance to a swimming pool as Kuta does to paradise, but because of whom Rose and I met there.
 Dawdling about the path between Lemo and Tilanga were two English girls, Jenny and Sarah, with whom we fell into step and conversation.
-This world being as small as it is, it turned out that they were from Poynton, the tiny town north of Macclesfield where I had worked, and they knew some of the people from the office: they will crop up later in this story, and in retrospect it was very good luck that we met up together.
-Life would have been much harder without Jenny and Sarah and their peculiar knowledge of pharmacies...
+This world being as small as it is, it turned out that they were from Poynton, a tiny town north of Macclesfield where I used to work, and they knew some of the people from the office; Jenny and Sarah will crop up later in this story, and in retrospect it was very good luck that we met up together.
+Life would have been much harder without their peculiar knowledge of pharmacies...

 Londa

-Further along the road from Tilanga was Londa, one of the most touristy areas we visited, but also one of the most atmospheric.
-To understand Londa, you should know about the four types of Torajan graves: the first, the grave dug out of a cliff, is used when there is a convenient cliff in the vicinity; the second, the cave grave, is used if there is a handy naturally formed cave around; the third, the hanging grave, is when the coffin is hung from a suitably high spot, like an overhanging cliff that's too dangerous to dig a cave into and up which nobody will climb to steal the body; and the fourth is the house grave, used when none of the other three can be built: here a hollow is dug in the ground, the body placed there, and a miniature tongkonan house is built over the grave.
+Further along the road from Tilanga is Londa, one of the most touristy areas we visited, but also one of the most atmospheric.
+To understand Londa, you should know about the four types of Torajan graves: the first, the grave dug out of a cliff, is used when there is a convenient cliff in the vicinity; the second, the cave grave, is used if there is a handy naturally formed cave around; the third, the hanging grave, is hung from a suitably high spot, such as an overhanging cliff that's too dangerous to dig a cave into and where nobody will climb up to steal the body; and the fourth is the house grave, used when none of the other three can be built, where a hollow is dug in the ground, the body placed there, and a miniature tongkonan house is built over the grave.

 Palawa